Olaf Tufte: Representative rowing career

 Tufte's senior debut for Norway came at the Atlanta Olympics in 1996.
 He rowed in the men's coxless four which finished in overall eighth place.
 He moved back into sculling boats in 1997 and rowed in the Norwegian quad at the 1997 World Rowing Championships in Aiguebelette for an overall thirteenth finish.
-He secured a seat in men's coxless four in 1998 rowing at two World Rowing Cups and then at the 1998 World Rowing Championships where they made the A final and placed sixth.
+He secured a seat in men's coxless four in 1998, rowing at two World Rowing Cups and then at the 1998 World Rowing Championships where they made the A final and placed sixth.

 In 1999 Tufte moved into a double scull with Fredrik Bekken and commenced their 2000 Olympics campaign.
 They won gold at all three World Rowing Cups in the European international season of 1999 and then took the bronze medal at the 1999 World Championships in St. Catharines, Canada.
 They preserved their elite ranking all through 2000 and won the silver medal in the men's double scull at the 2000 Sydney Olympics.

-Tufte rowed on without a break after Sydney 2000 taking to a single scull.
+Tufte rowed on without a break after Sydney 2000, taking to a single scull.
 He finished on the podium at all four World Rowing Cups of 2001 and then won his first world championship title with a gold medal row at the 2001 World Rowing Championships in Lucerne.
 His performance that year saw him named as the 2001 Norwegian Sportsperson of the Year.
 Tufte then won silver medals at three World Rowing Cups of 2002 and brought home a bronze medal from the 2002 World Rowing Championships in Spain.
 In 2003 he timed his build-up to win gold and his second world champion title at the World Championships in Milan.

 In 2004 Tufte planned his Olympic build-up perfectly.
-He was fourth at the World Rowing Cup I, second at WRC II, then won gold at WRC III in the June before heading to the 2004 Athens Olympics, where in the men's single scull he beat out the Estonian Jueri Jaanson to win his first Olympic gold medal.
+He was fourth at the World Rowing Cup I, second at WRC II, then won gold at WRC III in the June before heading to the 2004 Athens Olympics, where in the men's single scull he beat the Estonian Jueri Jaanson to win his first Olympic gold medal.
 He carried on relentlessly into 2005 racing at three World Rowing Cups before finishing in second place at the 2005 World Championships in Gifu, Japan for a silver medal behind New Zealand's Mahe Drysdale who was at that point commencing his own world-class dominant run.